Actindo-AG/Documentation/ActindoWorkFlow/Overview/02_WorkflowProcessElements.md

 The start place can only hold one token.
 A token is a container carrying data, which is needed to execute a subsequent action.
 The place data type is always defined, more or less specifically, so it is possible to recognize the kind of data that flows through it.
 For detailed information, see [Tokens](#tokens).

 The end place is the final result of all actions executed in the workflow and can contain any number of tokens, but at least one.
-A process is marked as *Done*, as soon as one token has reached the end place.
-A new subprocess can be linked subsequently to the end place.
+A process is marked as *Done* when all tokens have reached the end place.
 For detailed information about creating the start and end places, see [Create a workflow](/ActindoWorkFlow/Operation/01_ManageWorkflows.md#create-a-workflow).

 ### Start place